Luis Oyarzún (footballer)

-Luis Esteban Oyarzún Rebolledo (born 24 April 1982) is a Chilean former footballer who played as a defender for several teams in the Primera División de Chile.
+Luis Esteban Oyarzún Rebolledo (born 24 April 1982) is a Chilean former professional footballer who played as a defender for several teams in the Chilean Primera División.
 He both started and finished his professional career with Palestino.

 International career

 Oyarzún represented Chile at under-20 level in the 2001 FIFA World Youth Championship.

 At under-23 level, he represented Chile since 2003 and took part in the 2004 Pre-Olympic Tournament.